TritonDataCenter/sdc-vm-agent/README.md

 # Development

-Typically sdc-vm-agent development is done by:
+Typically vm-agent development is done by:

-1. Making edits to a clone of sdc-vm-agent.git on a Mac (likely Linux too, but that's untested) or a SmartOS development zone,
+1. Making edits to a clone of sdc-vm-agent.git on a Mac or a SmartOS development zone:

         git clone git@github.com:joyent/sdc-vm-agent.git
         cd sdc-vm-agent
-        git submodule update --init   # not necessary first time vi
+        git submodule update --init
+        vi

 1. Building: